How to get a Florida business license: costs and steps

 How much does a Florida business license cost?

-Florida business license costs typically range from $15 to $500 or more, depending on location and business type.
+Florida business license costs range from $15 to $500 or more, depending on your location and business type.
+See the Florida business license costs section above for detailed cost ranges by license type.

 How long does it take to get a Florida business license?